 - Those who are about to shovel snow from a roof should make sure the ladder is stable and that they have a safety harness.
 For sloped roofs, shoveling should start at the ridge and end at the eaves.

 Other Winter Water Damage Safety Tips

 - Water leak detectors should be installed anywhere a water problem may occur, such as on sump pumps, near water-bearing fixtures, and behind or beneath pipes.

 - The water supply lines should be checked annually for leaks.
 Appliances that can leak include the hot water heater, washing machine, ice machine in the refrigerator, and more.

 - Property owners should purchase sewage back-up coverage.
 Heavy rains and melting snow can overload the stormwater system, causing water or sewage to back up into the home.

 - Outdoor hoses must be disconnected when not in use.
 This prevents water from freezing in the line, creating a blockage that can cause backflow.

-To help prevent winter property damage in the future, here’s how to prepare homes for winter and how to protect roofs from snow and ice dams.
-The PuroClean team stands ready to provide professional restoration services to any property affected by fire, water or mould damage, as well as fire & smoke damage.
+The PuroClean team stands ready to provide professional restoration services to any property affected by water or mould damage, as well as fire & smoke damage.